 As a child, I thought those little prepackaged treats were wonderful topped with strawberries and freshly whipped cream.
 But after tasting homemade strawberry shortcake for the first time several years ago, I walked away from those little yellow cakes and never looked back.

-1 1/2 cups all-purpose flour
+- 1 1/2 cups all purpose flour

-1 1/2 teaspoons baking powder
+- 1 1/2 teaspoons baking powder

-4 tablespoons sugar
+- 4 tablespoons sugar

-1/3 cup cold butter, cut into small pieces
+- 1/3 cup cold butter, cut into small pieces

-1/2 cup cold milk
+- 1/2 cup cold milk

-1/2 teaspoon pure vanilla extract
+- 1/2 teaspoon pure vanilla extract

 Preheat oven to 425 degrees.

 In a separate bowl, whisk together flour, baking powder, and sugar.
-Using a pastry blender or your fingertips, and working quickly, cut or rub the butter into the flour until it resembles coarse crumbs.
+Using a pastry blender or your fingertips, cut or rub the butter into the flour until it resembles coarse crumbs.
 Add milk and vanilla all at once to flour mixture and stir until just combined.

 Remove shortcakes to a rack and let cool for a few minutes.
-To serve, split a warm biscuit in two, spoon 1/4 of the berry mixture over the bottom half (make sure you include lots of the juice), top with whipped cream and the other half of the biscuit.
+To serve, split a warm shortcake in two, spoon 1/4 of the berry mixture over the bottom half (make sure you include lots of the juice), top with whipped cream and the other half of the shortcake.

 I prefer to use homemade whipped cream sweetened with powdered sugar and flavored with a bit of vanilla, but feel free to use whipped cream from a can or frozen whipped topping if desired.